Tornado insurance resources + what you need to know

 “Although nothing can be done to prevent tornadoes, there are actions you can take to protect your health and safety.”
-If you live in an area that has a history of tornadoes, it’s important to have the right insurance coverage, as well as a safety plan in place allowing you to take immediate action when a tornado watch or warning is issued.
+If you live in an area that has a history of tornadoes, it’s important to have the right the right homeowners insurance policy that includes wind coverage for tornadoes coverage, as well as a safety plan in place allowing you to take immediate action when a tornado watch or warning is issued.

 Minimize risk, insure prized possessions and protect yourself and your family

 1. Know what you’re up against

 Tornadoes are capable of uprooting trees, destroying well-made structures, hurling objects through the air and causing other life-threatening damage.
 Listen to local news and check the forecast regularly to be alert to any warnings, and know the difference between a tornado watch and a tornado warning: